Ria-Chaudhry/Mortality_Prediction/README.md

 - Provides a complete privacy-safe synthetic demonstration for testing the implemented workflow.
 - Provides fail-closed paper-mode entry points for authorized CHoRUS and MIMIC-IV reproduction.

-The repository contains executable implementation code rather than pseudocode.
-However, the CHoRUS-specific implementation has not been run or validated against the protected CHoRUS environment, so it should currently be described as an unvalidated source-specific implementation rather than a completed reproduction of the CHoRUS analysis.

 ## What is left

-The following work is required before the repository can be described as reproducing the manuscript analyses:
+The following work is required before the repository can be described as reproducible:

-1. Reconcile the feature-selection discrepancy between the completed historical scripts and the maintained manuscript description, including the ranking method, number of candidate medication concepts, and number of retained features per domain.
-2. Confirm the final SHAP procedure and reconcile it with the feature-importance results reported in the manuscript.
-3. Confirm the exact CHoRUS snapshot, source tables, column mappings, encounter definitions, concept mappings, measurement-unit rules, and governance requirements.
+3. Confirm the exact CHoRUS snapshot: version 1 , source tables: measurement, drug_use, procedure and visit, column mappings: , encounter definitions, concept mappings, measurement-unit rules, and governance requirements.
-4. Confirm the exact MIMIC-IV release and the final race, ethnicity, admission-type, medication, procedure, and death-date mappings.
+4. Confirm the exact MIMIC-IV release: 3.1 and the final race, ethnicity, admission-type, medication, procedure, and death-date mappings.
 5. Tighten the frozen-runtime check so that it explicitly distinguishes the Ubuntu 24.04 reference environment from other Linux x86_64 systems.
 6. Run the finalized pipeline on authorized CHoRUS and MIMIC-IV data.
 7. Reconcile cohort attrition, final cohort counts, event counts, fold assignments, selected concepts and features, OOF predictions, performance estimates, clinical-utility analyses, calibration results, decision curves, and SHAP summaries with the manuscript.
 8. Complete the required disclosure and privacy review before releasing any aggregate clinical output.
-9. Obtain supervisor feedback on the final methodological specification, the framing of the CHoRUS code, and whether an authorized CHoRUS analyst can validate the mappings and execute the pipeline inside the private environment.
-10. Decide whether to add an open-source license before permitting reuse or redistribution.
+9. open source lisence?